1 to 1 renewals - reflections of the past or the tipping point to a new normal »

 In this Insurance Institute of London (IIL) Financial Services lecture Clive Grinyer will share the lessons he has learned when designing and delivering digital product propositions for clients.
 In terms of today's landscape, he will then discuss what clients expect as their 'digital experience' for Investment and Pension products.
 For the future, Clive will conclude his thoughts on how the digital revolution will impact on the 'Adviser: Client' relationship by 2020 (only 3 years away!).

-In this Insurance Institute of London (IIL) claims lecture Joe McMahon provided a very practical account of his personal experiences dealing with an array of claims in virtually every corner of the world, and offered some suggestions on how to avoid some of the working mishaps he personally experienced.
+A practical account of the experience of dealing with an array of claims in virtually every corner of the world, with suggestions on how to avoid some of the working mishaps.

 Global super tanker »

 In this Insurance Institute of London (IIL) aviation lecture Jim Wheeler outlined and discussed the modernisation and expansion of aerial firefighting as an effective way of reducing losses in wildland, marine, oil platform, and rail fires.
 The annual cost of these fires has increased significantly in the last few years with insurers having to bear a large share.
 In his lecture, Jim also presented a case for rapid deployment for fires, oil spill dispersal and potential remediation.

 In this Insurance Institute of London (IIL) accident lecture David Powell will review the impending roll-out of advanced vehicle technology and the potential implications for insurers.
 The lecture scrutinised the provisions of the Automated and Electric Vehicles Bill and consider future effects on motor underwriting and claims.